We are updating the website. If you experience any problems, try again later or contact us. Contact

 Denmark has the right to tax dividends from Danish shares at a maximum of 15%.
 Under section 17, Other information, tick that you request credit for foreign tax and state how much tax you have paid in Denmark.

-You can find more information on how to declare capital income at skatteverket.se.
+Read more about how to declare foreign income at skatteverket.se.

 Interest expenses